rpggamage/rpggamage/README.md

 # Hi there! 👋 I'm RP Gamage

 Welcome to my GitHub profile!
-I am a passionate programmer, physicist, and mathematician with a strong background in research and development.
+I am a passionate programmer, physicist, and researcher with a strong background in research and development.
 My experience spans from working on cutting-edge simulators for the Sri Lanka Navy to developing innovative IoT and AI solutions.

 ---

 ## 🌟 About Me

 - 🎓 **Education**: MSc in Nuclear Science | BSc Hons in Physics | Postgraduate Diploma in Industrial Automation
-- 💼 **Experience**: Over a decade of service as a Research Officer in the Navy, specializing in R&D for simulators and subsurface threat detection systems.
+- 💼 **Experience**: Over a decade of service as a Research Officer in the Navy, specializing in R&D for simulators and control systems.
 - 🛠 **Skills**:
   - Programming: Python, C#, C++, JavaScript, React.js, Arduino
   - Frameworks: Unity 3D, Tkinter, Firebase